 Why "the Merge" could change the future of cryptocurrency

-The cryptocurrency community is abuzz about what could prove to be a landmark event in the burgeoning digital currency world: a major upgrade of the ethereum blockchain known as "the Merge."
+The cryptocurrency community is abuzz about what could prove to be a landmark event in the burgeoning digital currency world: a major upgrade — dubbed "the Merge"— of the ethereum blockchain.
+Crypto enthusiasts say the Merge will greatly reduce the environmental impact of cryptocurrency mining and more broadly enhance its utility as a way to conduct financial transactions. among other uses.

 What is the Merge?